GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Experiments

-We conduct ablation studies on the NeRSemblev2 self-reenactment set to evaluate the contribution of our core components.
-For the video generation model (VGM), we ablate joint representation learning, the Domain-Spatial attention module, cross-view pairing, and synthetic data.
-For avatar reconstruction, we ablate hierarchical refinement, surface normal regularization, and the source of normal supervision (video-generated vs. monocular estimated).
+\paragraph{Ablation Study.} We conduct ablation studies on the NeRSemblev2 self-reenactment set to evaluate the contribution of key components.
+For the video generation model, we ablate joint representation learning, the Domain-Spatial attention module, cross-view pairing, and synthetic data.
+For avatar reconstruction, we ablate hierarchical refinement, surface normal regularization, and the source of normal supervision (generated vs. monocular estimated).
+Qualitative results are provided in the supplement.